International-Data-Spaces-Association/IDS-testbed/README.md

 1. Git clone this repository to your local machine and go into the directory (usually ```cd IDS-testbed```)

 2. Make sure you have installed Docker and Docker Compose on your machine.
 Run ```docker compose up -d``` or ```docker-compose up -d``` to start the Testbed.
-Or install and configure every component manually following the [installation guide](./InstallationGuide.md) and the [instructions for preconfigurations](./PreparingPreconfiguredSetup.md).
-Current available components are: Dataspace connector, DAPS, CA, Metadata Broker.

 3. Run the [Postman collection](./Testbed_Preconfiguration.postman_collection.json) to start the tests.
+Current available components for testing are: Dataspace connector, DAPS, CA, Metadata Broker.

-4. Download the [Test Suite](https://gitlab.cc-asp.fraunhofer.de/ksa/ids-certification-testing) and follow the instructions to conduct automated tests for your own developed connector
+4. Test the compatibility of your own developed component following the steps of the [Testbed User Guide](./TestbedUserGuide.md).

-5. Test the compatibility of your own developed component following the steps of the [Testbed User Guide](./TestbedUserGuide.md).
+5. Download the [Test Suite](https://gitlab.cc-asp.fraunhofer.de/ksa/ids-certification-testing) and follow the instructions to conduct automated tests for your own developed connector

 ## Current version (V1.0)